 - Ability to use and understand basic Maths

-Face to face from our Bibra Lake location.
+Face to face from our Cockburn Central location.
 Our classes have a maximum of 10 participants.

-Refresher assessment available.
+Refresher assessment is available.
 Please mention this at time of booking.

-On-site training and VOCs: Trainwest is able to come to your workplace to conduct this training to your employees.
+On-site training and VOCs: Trainwest is able to come to your workplace to conduct EWP and Working at Heights training with your employees.
 In addition, Verification of Competencies can be delivered on-site and at our training facility.
 Please contact 1300 938 411 for available dates and pricing.

 CERTIFICATION: Upon successful completion, participants will receive a Nationally Recognised Statement of Attainment for the unit of competency RIIWHS204D Work safely at heights